openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 #.
 Webpack will intelligently resolve those dependencies at runtime, `taking into account each module's specific version requirements <https://www.angulararchitects.io/en/blog/getting-out-of-version-mismatch-hell-with-module-federation>`_.
 #.
 MFEs can dynamically load modules from other MFEs at runtime with Webpack handling hooking them up to the right dependencies.

-Because we already use Webpack, the work to add the ``ModuleFederationPlugin`` to our configurations is small and uninvasive (see proof of concept in the `Reference Implementation`_ section below).
+Because we already use Webpack, the work to add the ``ModuleFederationPlugin`` to our configurations is small and un-invasive (see proof of concept in the `Reference Implementation`_ section below).

 Approach: Maintaining Dependency Consistency
 ============================================